10 Best HR Software for Small Business (2025 Guide)

 2. Bambee

 Bambee gives small businesses something priceless: a dedicated, certified HR Manager plus a simple platform to keep policies, audits, and compliance on track.
-It’s ideal for US founders who want hands-on guidance without hiring an in-house HR lead.
-Time-to-value is immediate: your expert helps establish the right foundations, though payroll, benefits, and ATS capabilities come as add-ons rather than core modules.
+It’s ideal for US founders who want hands on guidance without hiring an in house HR lead.
+Time to value is immediate: your expert helps establish the right foundations, though payroll, benefits, and ATS capabilities come as add ons rather than core modules.

-One-on-one support from a dedicated HR Manager for audits and corrective actions.
+- One on one support from a dedicated HR Manager for audits and corrective actions.

-HR Autopilot to maintain up-to-date policies and year-round compliance.
+- HR Autopilot to maintain up to date policies and year round compliance.

-Optional guided payroll, benefits, and time tracking.
+- Optional guided payroll, benefits, and time tracking.

-Heads‑up: US-only focus; not a full HCM or EOR solution.
+- Heads up: US only focus; not a full HCM or EOR solution.

 3. BambooHR

-BambooHR is a friendly, fast-to-adopt HRIS that centralizes people data, hiring, and reporting, and then scales with US payroll and automated filings.
-For founders, it’s a quick win: clean workflows, strong onboarding, and a partner-powered EOR path when global hiring beckons.
-The trade-off is add-on pricing for payroll and EOR, plus some advanced features gated to higher tiers.
+BambooHR is a friendly, fast to adopt HRIS that centralizes people data, hiring, and reporting, and then scales with US payroll and automated filings.
+For founders, it’s a quick win: clean workflows, strong onboarding, and a partner powered EOR path when global hiring beckons.
+The tradeoff is add on pricing for payroll and EOR, plus some advanced features gated to higher tiers.

-Manage contractors alongside employees from one system.
+- Manage contractors alongside employees from one system.

-Global hiring via an integrated EOR partner (Remote).
+- Global hiring via an integrated EOR partner (Remote).

-Built-in ATS and streamlined onboarding with e-signatures and time-off.
+- Built in ATS and streamlined onboarding with e signatures and time off.

-150+ integrations, including Zapier, QuickBooks, and Xero.
+- 150+ integrations, including Zapier, QuickBooks, and Xero.

 4. Breathe HR

-Core HR: leave/sickness tracking, performance tools, e-signatures.
+- Core HR: leave and sickness tracking, performance tools, e signatures.

-Employee self-service via People Portal mobile app for time off and documents.
+- Employee self service via People Portal mobile app for time off and documents.

-Guided onboarding/offboarding plus optional recruitment add-on.
+- Guided onboarding and offboarding plus optional recruitment add on.

-Native Xero Payroll integration with payslips surfaced in Breathe.
+- Native Xero Payroll integration with payslips surfaced in Breathe.

-Lightweight analytics including headcount and a Burnout Monitor.
+- Lightweight analytics including headcount and a Burnout Monitor.

-Heads‑up: UK-centric; recruitment and time tracking are paid add-ons.
+- Heads up: UK centric; recruitment and time tracking are paid add ons.

 Pricing snapshot: Flat monthly pricing by headcount, starting at £22/month.
-14-day free trial; no long-term contract required.
+14 day free trial; no long term contract required.

 5. BrightHR

-BrightHR bundles the must-haves for service and retail SMBs (absence, rotas, and docs), then layers on mobile clock-in, expenses, and legal advice options.
+BrightHR bundles the must haves for service and retail SMBs (absence, rotas, and docs), then layers on mobile clock in, expenses, and legal advice options.
 It’s best for teams in the UK, Ireland, Canada, Australia, and New Zealand seeking affordable, practical tools from day one.
 Just note the lack of a US product and no native EOR for global hiring.

-Rota planning with clash alerts, open shifts, and instant notifications.
+- Rota planning with clash alerts, open shifts, and instant notifications.

-Mobile clock-in (Blip) with GPS geofencing and break logging.
+- Mobile clock in (Blip) with GPS geofencing and break logging.

-Unlimited document storage with compliance templates and read receipts.
+- Unlimited document storage with compliance templates and read receipts.

-Optional UK payroll add-on and 24/7 employment law advice.
+- Optional UK payroll add on and 24/7 employment law advice.

-Integrations with Xero, QuickBooks, and Zapier.
+- Integrations with Xero, QuickBooks, and Zapier.

-Heads‑up: Typically fixed-term contracts; no US product or EOR.
+- Heads up: Typically fixed term contracts; no US product or EOR.

 Pricing snapshot: By quote; UK plans often start near £17 PEPM plus implementation.
 Demo available.